drgimatt/cypressTest/README.md

 2. In the Cypress Interface, click "E2E Testing"
 3. Select your preferred browser and click "Start E2E Testing"
-4. In the newly opened browser window, select "login.cy.js"
+4. In the newly opened browser window, select the spec file you want to test

 ## Author